fylgja/fylgja/components/table/README.md

 [![NPM version](https://img.shields.io/npm/v/@fylgja/table)](https://www.npmjs.org/package/@fylgja/table)
 ![license](https://img.shields.io/github/license/fylgja/fylgja)

-The table component is super easy to use.
-Since it is a zero config module that styles the table directly.
+The table component is super easy to use, since it is a zero config module that styles the table directly.

 Allowing you to focus on the table it self.

 ## Installation